inkandswitch/patchwork/.changeset/lazy-pandas-recover.md

   HTTP cache, the SW cache, and the sites' preload — the ~3MB body downloaded twice).
-- Tabs now recover when the automerge SharedWorker dies or its connection is
+- Tabs now recover when the automerge SharedWorker dies or its connection is stranded.
-  stranded: heartbeat/first-contact detection recreates the worker, replays sync-state subscriptions, and re-wires every subscriber's repo onto a fresh port.
 Previously death was only logged and tabs silently stopped syncing until reload.
-A connection that never delivers `hello` is recovered within ~5s, which also rescues boots whose initial SharedWorker port comes up deaf.
+Silence alone never tears anything down (a slow-booting or busy worker delivers everything queued once it catches up): a silent port first starts a non-destructive probe — a second connection to the same instance — and only when the probe gets a `hello` while the original port stays silent (proving a live instance with a stranded port) is the worker handle recreated, with sync-state subscriptions replayed and every subscriber's repo re-wired onto a fresh port.
+This rescues boots whose initial SharedWorker port comes up deaf (~6s), including in hidden background tabs; a port `close` event still recovers immediately.
 - The worker no longer rescans every doc handle on every `subduction-remote-heads` event (quadratic during sync bursts); it tracks just the reported doc.